binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * The whole idea behind it.
 Systems being monitored give little appearance that they are being monitored, other than I think the presence of a single SSH login when Stealth first starts in the `auth.log`.
 This could actually be months ago, as the connection remains active for the life of Stealth.
 The login could be from a user doing anything on the client.
 It is very discrete.
 * Unpredictability of Stealth runs is offered through Stealth’s `--random-interval` and `--repeat` options.
 E.g. `--repeat 60 --random-interval 30` results in new Stealth-runs on average every 75 seconds.
 It can usually take a couple of minutes to check all the important files on a file system, so you would probably want to make the checks several minutes apart from each other.
 * Subscribes to the Unix philosophy: “do one thing and do it well”
 * Stealth’s author is very approachable and open.
 After talking with Frank and suggesting some ideas to promote Stealth and its community, Frank started a [discussion list](http://sourceforge.net/p/stealth/discussion/).
-Now that Stealth is moved to github, issues can be submitted easily.
+Now that Stealth is moved to GitHub, issues can be submitted easily.
 If you use Stealth and have any trouble, Frank is very easy to work with.

 **What I like less**

 * Lack of visible code reviews and testing.
 Yes it is in Debian, but so was [OpenSSL](http://heartbleed.com/) and [Bash](https://security-tracker.debian.org/tracker/CVE-2014-6271)
 * One man band.
-Support provided via one person alone via email, although now it is on github, it should be easier if / when the need arises.
+Support provided via one person alone via email, although now it is on GitHub, it should be easier if / when the need arises.
 Comparing with the likes of Ossec which has [quite a few](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-ossec).
 * Lack of use cases.
 I did not see anyone using / abusing it.
 Although Frank did send me some contacts of other people that are using it, so again, a very helpful author.
 There is not much in the way of use cases on the interwebs.
 The documentation had clear signs that it was written and targeted people already familiar with the tool.
 This is understandable as the author has been working on this project for many years and could possibly be disconnected with what is involved for someone completely new to the project to dive in and start using it.
 In saying that, that is what I did and after a bit of struggling it worked out well.
 * Small user base, revealed by the [debian popcon](https://qa.debian.org/popcon.php?package=stealth).